|

 The

-redundancy scheme costs in the amount of 11 m. € for its
+scheme costs in the amount of 11 m. € for its former

-former factory Évreux in Normandy on 19th June 2007.
-The
+factory Évreux in Normandy on 19th June 2007.
+The dismissals

-dismissals had been justified with economical reasons in 2002,
+had been justified with economical reasons in 2002, however, in opinion

-however, in opinion of the court, been carried out improperly.
-Now
+of the court, been carried out improperly.
+Now the central management

 The

-company has its head office in the European single market.
-In
+has its head office in the European single market.
+In comparable cases

-German locations of the mobile telephone manufacturer BenQ,
+the German locations of the mobile telephone manufacturer BenQ, central

 June 2006.

-board which in actuality proceeds as the first instance concerning
+arbitration board which in actuality proceeds as the first instance

 |